 Good quality patio paving is worth the investment: it should last you many, many years, so it's important to choose well.
 We guide you through all the different considerations, from the practical properties of different materials to which paving style to choose for your garden.

-Planning a new garden from scratch?
+Planning a new garden design?
 Use our guide to find out how.

 Which patio paving material to pick?

 Most garden designers use three to four different materials, such as granite, brick and oak, to avoid a look becoming too busy.
 This makes it easier to achieve design unity.
 Don’t feel you can’t break up one monotonous material – knapped flint along side clay bricks is common in rural gardens, for example.
 Or use smaller units of the same thing – a ribbon of rough granite setts running through crisp sandblasted granite slabs could subtly delineate a children’s play space.

 Which patio paving colour and finish to choose?

 Shades of earthy brown, honey, dark grey and deep brick red work well with most materials used in British architecture, especially older buildings.
 Around modern glass-clad or wooden exteriors, decking (see our guide for design ideas) looks good.
 Subtle is always best; pre-cast concrete imitation garden paving in pink or yellow slabs is a common offender.
 Rainbow-coloured sandstone can look odd, too.